 Awhile later, the dark clouds were rolling in.
-It is rainy season at the moment, so pop-up showers are common every day.
+It was rainy season at the moment, so pop-up showers were common every day.
 But, it meant that we needed to get back up before it started to rain and the trail got slippery.
 The hike up was not fun.

 I always struggle on the way up on a hiking trip.
 So, I had to stop a lot of times to catch up with my breath and I tried not to look down while doing it.
 “Why in the world do I do things like this?” always crosses my mind on such occasion.
 But, I managed to get back up.
 Shortly afterwards, the sky opened up and dumped pretty heavy rain on us.

-My second stop in Nusa Penida is Angel Billabong and Broken Beach.
+My second stop in Nusa Penida are Angel Billabong and Broken Beach.

 Angel Billabong is a natural infinity pool where you can swim in when the tide is low.
 Be cautious if you decide to go down to the pool.
 There have been stories of tourists being swept up to the sea.